-WHANGANUI DISTRICT COUNCIL HOLDINGS LIMITED STATEMENT OF INTENT FOR YEAR COMMENCING 1 JULY 2024
+WHANGANUI DISTRICT COUNCIL HOLDINGS LIMITED STATEMENT OF INTENT FOR YEAR COMMENCING 1 JULY 2025

 The Directors of Whanganui District Council Holdings Limited submit this statement in accordance with section 64 of the Local Government Act 2002.
-This Statement of Intent takes the Shareholder's Letter of Expectation into consideration and sets out the overall intentions and objectives of the Company for the year 1 July 2024 - 30 June 2025
+This Statement of Intent sets out the overall intentions and objectives of the Company for the year 1 July 2025 - 30 June 2026

 On 26 March 2024 the Whanganui District Council (WDC) as shareholder of Whanganui District Council Holdings Limited (WDCHL) resolved to transfer all WDCHL assets and liabilities to WDC and close WDCHL.
-At the time this statement was prepared the timing of both the asset transfers and closure was unknown, and as such this statement should be read as a transitional document.
+At the time this statement was prepared WDCHL's shares in Port GP and property assets had been transferred, but the timing of the remaining asset transfers and closure was unknown, and as such this statement should be read as a transitional document.
 Updates will be provided to the shareholder as appropriate.